AvikNayak22/Re-invoice/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/yourusername/invoice-generator.git`
+1. Clone the repository: `git clone https://github.com/AvikNayak22/React-Invoice.git`
-2. Navigate to the project directory: `cd invoice-generator`
+2. Navigate to the project directory: `cd React-Invoice`
 3. Install the required dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Access the Invoice Generator in your web browser by navigating to `http://localhost:5173`